mongodb/docs/source/utilities/mongorestore.rst

 .. option:: --port <port>

-   Specifies the port number, if the MongoDB instance is not running on the standard port. (i.e. ``27017``) You may also specify a port number using the :command:`mongorestore --host` command.
+   Specifies the port number, if the MongoDB instance is not running on the standard port. (i.e. ``27017``) You may also specify a port number using the :command:`--host <mongorestore --host>` command.

 .. option:: --ipv6

-   Enables IPv6 support to allow ``mongorestore`` to connect to the MongoDB instance using IPv6 connectivity.
+   Enables :term:`IPv6` support to allow :option:`mongorestore` to connect to the MongoDB instance using the IPv6 network.
 IPv6 support is disabled by default in the ``mongorestore`` utility.

 .. option:: --username <username>, -u <username>

    Specifies a username to authenticate to the MongoDB instance, if your database requires authentication.
-Use in conjunction with the :option:`mongorestore --password` option to supply a password.
+Use in conjunction with the :option:`--password <mongorestore --password>` option to supply a password.

 .. option:: --password [password]